theshoeshiner/JStruct/README.md

 	</dependency>
 ```

 Structs can be created via format strings (similar to the python library) or by annotating Java POJOs.
+They can also be created programmatically via the methods on the Struct class.

 ## Format Strings